outdreamer/build-a-cure/FAQ.md

 		If you want to become smart, start by not allowing yourself to indulge in all of these biases towards easy rewards that you've built up (or inherited, if you come from an ancient line of crack addicts), attacking one bias at a time, until you get over the 'exercise threshold' where it stops being painful to learn things - at which point you can choose where to host your pain, and if you're really smart, you'll choose to connect your pain with the suffering of innocent or otherwise decent people.

-		- 'other people have applied physics, neuroscience, & other sciences to ml before, someone would have thought of this eventually', you claim, wildly looking around for signs of people nodding in agreement
-			- yes, other people can read, but that doesnt mean they would have thought of abstracting their workflow of 'look up science concepts we havent tried before and apply them manually to the ml problem space in a way that might be useful & then check if it improves anything' (which is actually just an application of 'trial & error') or that they would have come up with a consistent, useful, effective way to abstract & automate their workflow (and all other problem-solving workflows), and tried to automate themselves, bc of their enormously unjustified egos preventing them from recognizing that their work could be automated

-			- people had decades and didnt identify even one of my insights to automate problem-solving & can't come up with a new method to do so whenever they want like I can, let alone the fact that 'filters, symmetries, standards, perspectives, bases, etc' all had something in common, or noticing that there were useful structures like general functions (find/apply/build/derive/mean) that were interchangeable, or identifying all the primary interfaces on which any problem could be solved - partially because their ego prohibited them from thinking about how to automate themselves, partially because I'm the best in the world at this type of thinking

 	20. is this just content generation, which already exists in various algorithms to generate content like a sentence?